XiaohangYang829/STaR/README.md

 ## Data Preparation (TODO)

 (We use scripts to download, match motion instances and create datesets.
-This part is a little bit complicated, we will release this part as soon as possible, together with a processed version.)
+This part is a little bit complicated, we will release this part as soon as possible, together with a pre-processed version.)

-## Inference (TODO)
+## Inference and Visualisation (TODO)

 ```
 python inference.py --config ./config/config.yaml
 ```

-## Train (TODO)
+## Train

 ```
 python train.py --config ./config/config.yaml
 ```

+## Acknowledgments
+The code is partially built based on [R2ET](https://github.com/Kebii/R2ET).

+The dataset is taken from [Adobe Mixamo](https://www.mixamo.com/).

+The Chamfer Distance is adapted from [ChamferDistancePytorch](https://github.com/ThibaultGROUEIX/ChamferDistancePytorch).

+The shape encoder and PointNet2_lib is adapted from [PCT](https://github.com/Strawberry-Eat-Mango/PCT_Pytorch).

+Thanks to all of them.

 ## Citation
 If you find this work helpful, please consider citing it as follows: